Ian Klein

-Ian Klein is the Reporter at WMBF News.
+Ian Klein is a Reporter at WMBF News.
 He started in September 2017.
-He comes to us from Raycom's sister station, KAUZ, in Wichita Falls, Texas where he was a Reporter/Producer/Weekend Anchor.
+He comes to us from Raycom’s sister station, KAUZ, in Wichita Falls, Texas where he was a Reporter/Producer/Weekend Anchor.

 Born and raised in Northeast Ohio, Ian is excited to be in Myrtle Beach, a place he has been vacationing with his family for nearly 25 years.
-He is also excited me be closer to his friends, family and of course the beach.
+He is also excited to be closer to his friends, family and of course the beach.

 Ian graduated from Kent State University in 2016, majoring in Broadcast Journalism.
 There he served as TV2 News Director his senior year.